Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-This juicy and flavorful tri tip roast is coated in spices and then cooked in the oven to medium-rare.
-It's an inexpensive cut that produces impressive results!
+This juicy and flavorful tri-tip roast is coated in a delicious rub and roasted in the oven to a perfect medium rare.

 Prep Time15 minutes mins